 Talia Shiff

-I am an assistant professor in the Department of Sociology and Anthropology and the Department of Labor Studies at Tel-Aviv University.
-I received my Ph.D. in Sept.
-2018 from the Sociology Department at Northwestern University, as well as my J.D. from Northwestern’s School of Law.
-During 2018-2021, I was a Postdoctoral Fellow at the Weatherhead Center for International Affairs, Harvard University, and a Lecturer in Harvard’s Sociology Department.
+I am an Assistant Professor in the Departments of Sociology and Anthropology and Labor Studies at Tel Aviv University.
+I received my Ph.D. in Sociology from Northwestern University in September 2018, along with a J.D. from Northwestern’s School of Law.
+From 2018 to 2021, I was a Postdoctoral Fellow at the Weatherhead Center for International Affairs and a Lecturer in the Sociology Department at Harvard University.

 Photo by Zoshua Colah on Unsplash